DrakirL/DrakirL.github.io/p10/class/bard.md

 OR...
 You can use 1 Action on your turn and touch a creature to end one Charmed or Frightened condition affecting it?
 (PHRASING?)

 ### Level 3: Silver Tongue
-Whenever you would roll your your Flair die, you instead roll it twice and choose which of the results you want to use.
+Whenever you would roll your your Help Die, you instead roll it twice and choose which of the results you want to use.

 ### Level 4: Universal Conferrance?
 You can use 1 Action on your turn and touch a willing creature to create a magical bond with it.
 This bond last for up to a day, requiring your Concentration. <br>